 Forts are Fortresses that are located on the Islands of Trials.
 Forts become available during the Holmgang Competition.
-Neutral troops — Island Guards — and resources can be found there.
+Island Guards (who are neutral troops and scouts) and resources can be found there.

 There are 30 Forts on the Islands of Trials in total: six Forts for every pair of Clans that are participating in the Competition.
 Forts can belong to: